vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/index.md

 ### Create Composite Index

-The schema indexes also supports spawning over multiple properties.
-An index on multiple properties for all vertices that have a particular tag is called composite index.
+The schema indexes also support spawning over multiple properties.
+An index on multiple properties for all vertices that have a particular tag is called a composite index.
 Consider the following example:

 ```ngql
 nebula> CREATE TAG INDEX player_index_1 on player(name,age);